TaitoUnited/full-stack-template/CONFIGURATION.md

 ## Remote environments

-You create the other environments just like you did the dev environment.
+You can create the other environments just like you did the dev environment.
 However, you don't need to write down the basic auth credentials anymore, since you can reuse the same credentials as in dev environment.

+Project environments are configured in `taito-config.sh` with the `taito_environments` setting.
 Examples for environment names: `f-orders`, `dev`, `test`, `stag`, `canary`, `prod`.
-You configure project environments with `taito_environments` setting in `taito-config.sh`.

-See [6.
-Remote environments](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/05-remote-environments.md) chapter of Taito CLI tutorial for more thorough instructions.
+See [remote environments](https://taitounited.github.io/taito-cli/tutorial/05-remote-environments) chapter of Taito CLI tutorial for more thorough instructions.

 Operations on production and staging environments usually require admin rights.
 Please contact DevOps personnel if necessary.